2023 Dates for Munich Christmas Markets

 Located in Munich’s French quarter this charming market is classy and cozy.
-Live music is performed every night starting 6 pm, proving Christmas carols can be hip and modern.
+Live music is performed every night starting at 6 pm, proving Christmas carols can be hip and modern.
 Every Friday there is a lantern parade, where children bring lanterns around the market.
-If you are interested in wood carvings, don’t miss the Zillertal hut.
+If you are interested in wood carvings then don’t miss the Zillertal hut.

 German name: Schwabinger Weihnachtsmarkt

 If you are into fine art and local handmade gifts that are different than your typical baby Jesus nativity carvings then this is the place for you.
 Walking into the market from the Ubahn station you’ll cross through a walkway lined with fine art displayed just for the event.
 Abstract statues are sprinkled throughout the market and the gifts are all one of a kind including artisanal metal and wood lawn and home decorations.
 Every year the market contracts a local artist to design a special collector mug that you can take home for a price.